 The Treasure of Amanishakheto

-The kings and queen of the Kingdom of Meroë (ca. 300 BC-350 AD) followed the Ancient Egyptian tradition of having themselves buried in pyramids.
+The kings and queens of the Kingdom of Meroë (ca. 300 BC-350 AD) followed the Ancient Egyptian tradition of having themselves buried in pyramids.
 The Meroitic necropolis of Begrawia lies not far from the Residence of Meroë.
 At the beginning of the 19th century, these pyramids were still well-preserved, though for the most part plundered in Antiquity.
 One exception was pyramid N6, that of Queen Amanishakheto.

 The Italian doctor Giuseppe Ferlini came to the Sudan with Mohammed Alis troops and had it dismantled, together with several other pyramids, in search of treasure.
 He quite literally struck gold: a clearly untouched gold treasure which Ferlini soon brought out of the country.
 In an Italian catalogue published in 1837 in Bologna, then in a French version published in Rome one year later, he presented the treasure to the public and searched for buyers.

-In 1839, part of the find was bought for the royal Bavarian art collections; the other half remained unsellable for a time, in part because of the unusual style of the jewellery, which raised doubts as to the authenticity of the find.
+In 1839, part of the find was bought by Ludwig I for the royal Bavarian art collections; the other half remained unsellable for a time, in part because of the unusual style of the jewellery, which raised doubts as to the authenticity of the find.
 This doubt was not lifted until a decade later when Richard Lepsius, who had already suggested that the treasure be acquired for the Egyptian Museum of Berlin, came to Meroë during his Egyptian-Sudan expedition and saw original Meroitic artwork.
 On his recommendation, the rest of the treasure was acquired for Berlin in 1844.

 The circumstances of the find are unclear.
-In his report, Ferlini gives the impression that the treasure was found in a chamber inside the pyramid.
+In his report, Ferlini gives the impression that the treasure was found in a chamber high up inside the pyramid.
 Yet none of the Napatan or Meroitic pyramids provide a parallel for this.
 Additionally, structural considerations speak against a chamber within the masonry.
 It seems likely that the treasure of Amanishakheto came from the burial chamber under her pyramid instead, which Ferlini’s workers would have broken into from above when dismantling the pyramid.
 A large part of it was wrapped in a cloth and placed inside a bronze vessel; other piecess were found on the floor of the chamber.

 The artisanal quality of the pieces is not equal to that of Hellenistic goldsmiths from the Mediterranean.
 The importance of this find lies instead in the combination of Egyptian, Meroitic and even some Hellenistic elements to form a unique style.